There are several important things you need to do to prepare and recover from ACL surgery.

 A ‘popping’ sound followed by immense pain is a good indicator that you’ve torn your anterior cruciate ligament (ACL).
 But what happens next?

 While not everyone who tears their ACL requires reconstruction, others do.
-Read on to learn everything you need to know about ACL reconstruction surgery.
+Find out what you need to know about ACL reconstruction surgery.

 Your ACL is a band of fibrous tissue that helps to stabilise your knees.
 An ACL injury usually happens when you slow down very quickly while turning or sidestepping at the same time.